araluce/calendlyr/README.md

 The gem maps as closely as we can to the Calendly API so you can easily convert API examples to gem code.

-Responses are created as objects like `Calendly::Event`.
+Responses are created as objects like `Calendlyr::Event`.
 Having types like `Calendly::User` is handy for understanding what type of object you're working with.
 They're built using OpenStruct so you can easily access data in a Ruby-ish way.

 ##### Pagination